← All varieties

 Tree

-Large, vigorous, hardy, regular in form, productive, annual bearer (Warder; Downing).
+Large, vigorous, hardy, regular in form, an annual and productive bearer (Warder; Downing; Budd & Hansen).
 Young shoots slender, clear light reddish brown (Downing).

 Fruit